Atrial Septal Defect

 Treating an Atrial Septal Defect

-As a child grows, small atrial septal defects may close on their own, without treatment, during infancy or early childhood.
+As a child grows, small ASDs may close on their own, without treatment, during infancy or early childhood.
 Your pediatric cardiologist may recommend monitoring your child’s heart, then repairing the hole if it doesn’t close on its own.
-Medication may be prescribed to lessen symptoms and help reduce the effects of an atrial septal defect.
-To repair an atrial septal defect, a pediatric heart surgeon or interventional cardiologist patches or plugs the hole via open-heart surgery or cardiac catheterization.
+Medication may be prescribed to lessen symptoms and help reduce the effects of an ASD.
+To repair an ASD, a pediatric heart surgeon or interventional cardiologist patches or plugs the hole via open-heart surgery or cardiac catheterization.

-- Cardiac Catheterization: During cardiac catheterization, a small catheter is inserted into a larger blood vessel, typically in the groin, and guided to the heart to plug the hole.
+- Cardiac Catheterization: During cardiac catheterization, a small catheter (thin tube) is inserted into a larger blood vessel, typically in the groin, and guided to the heart to plug the hole.

 - Open-Heart Surgery: During open-heart surgery, a patch is placed directly to close the hole.

 After an initial recovery and restricted activity period, your child should be able to resume their daily routine.
 Follow-up appointments may be recommended to monitor your child’s health whether the defect was repaired or closed on its own.